 The museum and the remains of the Abbey

-Every afternoon at 5pm, except Tuesdays, a qualified guide conducts visits of the medieval vestiges of the Abbey, comprising: the former cloister, the Abbey church in the Romantic style, the monastic buildings, the Gothic Abbey chateau, the Abbey gardens and their enclosing wall.
+Every afternoon at 5pm, except Thursdays and WE, on reservation, a visit of the medieval vestiges of the Abbey, comprising: the former cloister, the Abbey church in the Romantic style, the monastic buildings, the Gothic Abbey chateau, the Abbey gardens and their enclosing wall, can be organized.

 ♦ Cost of visits: